-The richness of these results is emphasized in the last section where it is shown that they permit to obtain very important results in the applications: the Kuhn-Tucker theorem, in finite and infinite dimensions, the convex programming main results, so important in operations research, finance, management and economics.
-Other works around this subject are [4-16].
+The fruitfulness of these results is emphasized in the last sections where it is shown that they permit to obtain very important results in the applications.
+First, the Kuhn-Tucker theorem, the convex programming main result, so important in operations research.
+Then the minimax theorem, an important result in game theory, which consideration in management and economic models is becoming trivial.

+Other work on this subject is (10).